What is arthritis?

 OA is the most common type of arthritis.
 The greatest risk factor for this condition is age.
 Normal pain and stiffness associated with getting older doesn’t go away when you have this condition.
 Previous injuries in childhood and young adulthood can also cause osteoarthritis, even if you think you fully recovered.

 RA is the second most common type of arthritis.
 In people younger than 16 years old, it’s called juvenile inflammatory arthritis (previously it was known as juvenile rheumatoid arthritis).
 This type of autoimmune disease causes the body to attacks tissues in the joints.
-You have a greater risk of getting this form of arthritis if you already have another type of autoimmune disorder, such as lupus, Hashimoto’s disease, or multiple sclerosis.
+You have a greater risk of getting this form of arthritis if you already have another type of autoimmune disorder, such as lupus, Hashimoto’s thyroiditis, or multiple sclerosis.
 Pain and visible swelling, especially in the hands, characterize this condition.

 Gout is the third most common type of arthritis.
 When uric acid builds up, it crystalizes around the joints.
 This crystallization triggers inflammation, making it difficult and painful for bones to move.
 The Arthritis Foundation estimates that four percent of American adults develop gout, primarily in their middle ages.
 Obesity-related conditions can also increase your risk for high uric acid and gout.
 Signs of gout commonly start in the toes, but can occur in other joints in the body.